zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 the publisher to send unicode results as UTF-8 you need to set a 'Content-Type' header with the value 'text/html; charset=UTF-8'

-If the 'Content-Type' header does not include a charser property (or if this header has not been set by the published method) then the publisher will choose a default character encoding.
+If the 'Content-Type' header does not include a charset property (or if this header has not been set by the published method) then the publisher will choose a default character encoding.
 Today this default is ISO-8859-1 (also known as Latin-1) for compatability with